lightbend/console-charts/README.md

     scripts/make-release.sh enterprise-suite
     git push --follow-tags

-This will increment the chart version, package it, and make a commit.
+The `make-release.sh` script will create the chart tarball, push it to the `docs` directory, rebuild the `index.yaml` file, and then make a commit.
 Finally, `git push --tags` will publish the release and git tag.

+By default, the build uses the version specified in the `Chart.yaml` file.
+The version number will be auto-incremented for the next build.
-Optionally you can specify the version to use:
+Optionally, you can specify the version to use:

     scripts/make-release.sh enterprise-suite 1.0.0

+This is useful if you want to increment the major or minor version number.
+In the example above, the build would use v1.0.0 and `Chart.yaml` would then be setup for the next build with version 1.0.1.

 ### Enterprise Suite Console

 See [ES Build and Release](https://docs.google.com/document/d/14L3Zdwc-MkCDR1-7fWQYQT3k53vLc4cehAKEuOnwhxs/edit) for details on the overall release process.
+(Note that for the `enterprise-suite` project, we automatically build and publish the `enterprise-suite-latest` project at the same time.)

 ## Maintenance